-Laser brazing is not suitable for the connection of some components, but the laser can be used as a heat source for soldering and brazing, which also has the advantages of laser welding.
+While laser brazing may not be appropriate for connecting certain components, lasers can be utilized as a heat source for both soldering and brazing, which also offer the benefits of laser welding.

-There are many ways of soldering, among which laser soldering is mainly used for PCB soldering, especially for wafer assembly technology.
+There are multiple soldering methods available, and laser soldering is primarily used for printed circuit board (PCB) soldering, particularly for wafer assembly technology.

 3. Advantages of laser soldering

-4) The laser beam is easy to realize beam splitting, and can be divided into time and space with optical elements such as half lenses, mirrors, prisms, scanning mirrors, etc., which can realize simultaneous symmetric welding of multiple points.
+- The laser beam can be easily split using optical elements such as half lenses, mirrors, prisms, and scanning mirrors.
+This allows for the simultaneous symmetric welding of multiple points.

-5) Laser brazing mostly uses a laser with a wavelength of 1.06 um as a heat source, which can be transmitted through optical fiber.
+- Laser brazing primarily uses a laser with a wavelength of 1.06 um as a heat source, which can be transmitted through optical fiber.
 This enables processing of parts that are difficult to weld through conventional methods, providing greater flexibility.

 4. Laser deep penetration welding

 The metallurgical process of laser deep penetration welding is similar to electron beam welding, as both rely on the “small hole” structure to complete energy conversion.